-Our implementation is based on the Intel IXP2400 network processor, which contains eight MEs.
-It was configured as a monolithic router, i.e. ingress and egress line interfaces are directly attached.
-We extended the standard router application provided by the software framework [12], as shown in Fig. 3.
+Our implementation is based on the Intel IXP2400 network processor containing eight MEs.
+We extended the monolithic standard router application (i. e. with ingress and egress line interfaces directly attached) provided by the software framework [18], as depicted in Fig. 3.